plan-systems/design-docs/README.md

 - In both cases, _the community stores and controls its own data_.
 By design, a PLAN community is not dependent on storage or infrastructure outside the community (other than whatever third-party telecommunications infrastructure is needed)

 #### Q: But PLAN doesn't do X, fulfill need Y, or address use case Z.  How will PLAN address this?
 - PLAN is not meant to be _all_ things to _all_ people.
-PLAN is intended for medium and small-sized organizations that have few or no options when it comes to a multi-platform, secure, real-time, viable, and integrated operations platform.
-PLAN is all about offering a reliable and easy-to-use logistics and planning tool for organizations facing crisis or low-resource conditions.
+PLAN is intended for micro-sized to medium-sized organizations and groups that have few or no options when it comes to a multi-platform, secure, and integrated operations platform.
+PLAN is all about offering a reliable and easy-to-use logistics and planning tool for ad-hoc groups or under-resourced organizations.

 #### Q: Does a PLAN community admin wield all the power and control?
 - Not unless you want it that way.
 The phrase "community admin" is used in these docs to refer to an agent acting in accordance with community policies and bylaws on behalf of the community's already-established leadership.
 This means that a community can operate as strictly or as loosely as the founding members want, but those agreements are visible to the entire community.